Lucerne City Guide

 Nearby cities and attractions

-Mount Pilatus offers a dramatic alpine escape just 20 minutes from the city center via bus to the cable car station.
-Known as the Dragon Mountain, it provides breathtaking panoramic views of the surrounding peaks and Lake Lucerne.
+Mount Pilatus offers a legendary alpine experience just 40 minutes from the city center via the world's steepest cogwheel railway.
+Visitors enjoy panoramic views of the surrounding peaks and Lake Lucerne from the summit.

 📍